My Story

 Hello world

 My name is Atlas Aldus Aether and I’m an experimental photographer.
 Atlas comes from the Ancient Greek titan who was condemned to hold up the sky for eternity.
 As a part of being alive and conscious I bear the weight of my reality for as long as I live.
 Aldus comes from the Italian printer Aldus Manutius.
-His print mark was a dolphin and anchor which was adopted from Ancient Rome where it was associated with the saying “Festina Lente” or “Hasten Slowly”.
+His print mark was a dolphin and anchor which was adopted from Ancient Roman coinage where it was associated with the saying “Festina Lente” or “Hasten Slowly”.
 Aether comes from Ancient Greek mythology and was the primordial deity of light.
 Light means everything to me and my work is entirely dependent on my ability to manipulate light.
 Light is something between a probabilistic wave and a deterministic particle.
 It is something that we do not fully understand yet and we can only naturally see a very small window of the full spectrum of light.
 I reflect on those concepts heavily in my work though my pure and abstract images.
 I grew up in Cincinnati and I’ve always been interested in photography, science, and exploring.
 Growing up I would spend days exploring the creek in my backyard paying attention to every detail of the environment that I could.
 I went to school for mechanical engineering and though my internships I’ve been able to save up enough to barely fund my creative visions.
 Currently I’m struggling to figure out what will come next for me.
 I want to be a photographer, explorer, and teacher but without any support that doesn’t seem possible.

 Being creative costs nothing but heart and practice, but to achieve specific qualities of work in some mediums requires significant time and resources.
 It’s possible to create a picture with a literal potato, but there are technical limits to what you can get out of that based purely on optics.
 I need all the support I can get to continue to develop my work.
 Even support for editing would go a long way in freeing up time for me to take more pictures and go more places.
+I hope that my work inspires you and encourages you to think of photography as free and open of a medium as I have come to learn it.

 Life’s a wave